iklevente-zz/GTA-Online-Solo-Session-Creator/README.md

 ## How to use:
 - Download it from the [Releases](https://github.com/iklevente/GTA-Online-Solo-Session-Creator/releases/latest) page
 - Start GTA Online
-- Press Activate button or Ctrl + F10 in-game
+- Start the program and press Activate button or Ctrl + F10 in-game
 - Wait until done
 - Enjoy your new public solo session
 - Invite your friends